amule-project/amule/README.md

 [Documentation]: https://amule-org.github.io/docs "aMule Documentation"
 [FAQ]:           https://amule-org.github.io/docs/manual/faq "FAQ on aMule"

+## Important Notice

+The work in aMule will continue in the new [aMule-org repo](https://github.com/amule-org/amule).
+The reason we had to create a new organization is that Gonosztopi, who is the single owner of [aMule Project](https://github.com/amule-project), has been unreachable.
+As a result, in the **aMule-project** organization we became unable to update the infrastructure to the project's needs.

 ## Overview

 aMule is a multi-platform client for the eD2k / Kad file-sharing network,